TalhaAhmad-Codes/TalhaAhmad-Codes/README.md

 ---

 ### ✨ About
-<p>I’m an aspiring full stack AI Developer specialized in Dotnet and Azure, who loves turning ideas into efficient, scalable, and maintainable software.
-I focus on writing clean, logical, and well-structured code using .NET ecosystem, Azure, and AI technologies.</p>
+<p>I’m an aspiring full stack .NET Developer in Dotnet, who loves turning ideas into efficient, scalable, and maintainable software.
+I focus on writing clean, logical, and well-structured code using .NET ecosystem.</p>

 💡 Passionate about building scalable, efficient, and maintainable software solutions.
 🎯 Focused on smart enterprise-level solutions.